schriewer/firebase-firestore-demo-gh/README.md

 Ability to create a new UAC via
 - loading an export file from HGMS
-- loading an existing UAC
+- loading an existing UAC from the central repository
+- loading a UAC from file
 - preparing a UAC from scratch

 Ability to export a UAC in JSON format